Martinsos/retry-retry/README.md

 It "signals" final failure (or "giving up") by rejecting the returned promise.

-Finally, your function signals neither success nor failure but wish to try again by calling callback that it receives as a first paramater ('_retry' in examples) at least once before resolving the returned promise (Yes, this is the condition mentioned before!
+Finally, your function signals neither success nor failure but wish to try again by calling callback that it receives as a first parameter ('_retry' in examples) at least once before resolving the returned promise (Yes, this is the condition mentioned before!
 You must not call `_retry()` if you wish to signal success, obviously).
 In that case, it will be retried.
 Please note that calling `_retry()` does not affect execution of